 - Horses diagnosed with respiratory diseases such as COPD or RAO will benefit from supplementation with additional antioxidants such as those provided by Farmalogic Melox.

-Horse Feeding to prevent diarrhea
+Horse Feeding to Manage Diarrhea

 Chronic (ongoing) diarrhea can be caused by sand in the digestive tract, intestinal worms or starch overload.
 If your vet is unable to diagnose the cause, try some or all of the following: